The following information comes from a U.S. Food and Drug Administration Consumer Update published on November 28, 2018.

 Examples of drug interactions with other drugs …

 Cordarone (amiodarone): FDA issued an alert in August 2008, warning patients about taking Cordarone to correct abnormal rhythms of the heart and the cholesterol-lowering drug Zocor (Simvastatin).
-Patients taking Zocor in doses higher than 20 mg while also taking Cordarone run the risk of developing a rare condition of muscle injury called rhabdomyolysis, which can lead to kidney failure or death.
+Patients taking Zocor in doses higher than 20 mg while also taking Cordarone to run the risk of developing a rare condition of muscle injury called rhabdomyolysis, which can lead to kidney failure or death.
 “Cordarone also can inhibit or reduce the effect of the blood thinner Coumadin (warfarin),” said Huang.
 “So if you’re using Cordarone, you may need to reduce the amount of Coumadin you’re taking”.

 Lanoxin (digoxin): “Lanoxin has a narrow therapeutic range.
 So other drugs, such as Norvir (ritonavir), can elevate the level of Lanoxin,” says Huang.
 “And an increased level of Lanoxin can cause irregular heart rhythms.”
 Norvir is a protease inhibitor used to treat HIV, the virus that causes AIDS.